Bluemaroon5/hshacks/README.md

 # HSHacks

 This is a collection of resources for HSHack-ers at my talk on using [Firebase](https://firebase.google.com) to develop web applications.
-Firebase makes it easy for your app to share and save data in real-time, and its generous free tier make it perfect for hackathon prototypes.
+Firebase makes it easy for your app to share and save data in real-time, and its generous free tier and free hosting make it ideal for hackathon projects.

 ## Compliments